Grease a 9-inch x 13-inch casserole dish and set it aside.

 Add the vinegar, butter, egg, and milk, and mix to combine.

-Increase the mixer speed to high and beat for about 3 minutes, until the dough is smooth and pulling away from the sides.
+Increase the mixer speed to high and beat for about 3 minutes, until the dough is fluffy and has a shaggy whipped appearance from air being incorporated into it.

 Roll out the dough